ietf-wg-alto/draft-ietf-alto-path-vector/overview.md

 The path vector extension, on the other hand, CAN be decomposed to two types of information resources.
-First, path vectors, which represent the correlations of network paths for all <source, destination> pairs in the requst, CAN be encoded as an (Endpoint) Cost Map with an extended cost type.
-Second, properties associated with the ANEs CAN be encoded as a Unified Property Map.
+First, path vectors, which represent the correlations of network paths for all <source, destination> pairs in the requst, CAN be encoded as an (endpoint) cost map with an extended cost type.
+Second, properties associated with the ANEs CAN be encoded as a property map.

 Instead of making two consecutive queries, however, the path vector extension adopts a workflow which also consists of only one round of communication, based